alexeysp11/sqlviewer/README.md

 ### How to contribute

-1. [Click here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) to read guide on how to contribute to GitHub projects.
+1. [Click here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) to read guide on how to contribute to GitHub projects (common for any GitHub project).
 2. Read [to-do list](docs/ToDoList.md).

 ### Application structure